FlowSs/GIST/README.md

 Note that, as we wrote in the paper, the thresholds to cluster here are subjective and were done so in order to make the figure easily readable.
 Yet, if running with another model, the manually chosen threshold can lead to inconsistent clusters and so should be changed.
 It has no impact since this is mainly used to be able to interpret the figure.

-## RQ2: Are some test sets more likely to increase fault types coverage on an objective model depending on the reference model they were generated on?
+## RQ2:  Is the fault types coverage of test sets on a given model under test dependant on their reference model?

 The heatmaps in RQ2 were obtained using `grouped_faults.py`, however, you first need to calculate the matrix for the heatmap.
 To do so, one needs to execute the following command for all models under test: